Bhupesh-V/Bhupesh-V.github.io/about.md

 I use [**twitter**](https://twitter.com/bhupeshimself) mostly to rant about tech & learn what others are doing.
 I am on [**LinkedIn**](https://www.linkedin.com/in/bhupesh-v/).
 You can also find me on [**dev.to**](https://dev.to/bhupesh)

 ### 🖐 Support
 If you like my work, consider supporting me.
+I am registered as a Creator on Brave browser so you can tip me BATs either on this website or on my github.
+This website is also [web-monetization](https://community.webmonetization.org/) enabled therefore you can install [coil](https://coil.com/) browser extension to tip me.

 <a href="https://liberapay.com/bhupesh/donate">
 	<img alt="Donate using Liberapay" src="https://liberapay.com/assets/widgets/donate.svg" height="40">